lammps/lammps/doc/src/create_atoms.rst

 A rotation vector specified for a single molecule must be in the z-direction for a 2d model.

+For :doc:`molecule templates <molecule>` that are created from multiple files, i.e. contain multiple molecule *sets*, only the first set is used.
+To create multiple molecules the files currently need to be merged and different molecule IDs assigned with a Molecules section.

 Related commands
 """"""""""""""""